corgiTrax/Arcade-Learning-Environment/README.md

 - [ ] Write experimental instruction for both experimentor and subjects; note that experimentor should center the screen; experimentor should stay with subjects during experiment
 - [ ] Score leaderboard
 - [ ] Pilot study
+- [ ] Fix bug: skip calibration resulting in "recording folder does not exists"

 ## Next